codedump/paul/README.md

 Data processing:
 ----------------

-  - Implementation a `Wave` class, i.e. a numpy.ndarray subclass
-    that can handle intrinsic scaling information as typically used in IgorPro(tm)
+  - Implementation of a `Wave` class, i.e. a `numpy.ndarray` subclass that can handle intrinsic scaling information as typically used in *IgorPro(tm)* -- arguably one if its most powerful features.

-  - Implementation of indexing/slicing algorithms in "Wave" based not the coordinate system of the intrinsic scale (i.e. data slicing can be done not only like `foo[x,y,z]`, but also like `foo(p,q,r)`, where `p,q,r` are index objects specifying position information in the coordinate system intrinsic to the data :-) )
+  - Implementation of indexing/slicing algorithms in `Wave` based not the coordinate system of the intrinsic scale (i.e. data slicing can be done not only like `foo[x,y,z]`, but also like `foo(p,q,r)`, where `p,q,r` are index objects specifying position information in the coordinate system intrinsic to the data.

-  - Basic functions for common data analysis tasks (slicing of data, generating of waterfall diagrams etc) that take advantage of the `Wave` interface
+  - Basic functions for common data analysis tasks (slicing of data, generating of waterfall diagrams etc) that take advantage of the `Wave` interface.

+  - Ability to use plot specification scripts in order to define Matplotlib visualisation presets and data plots -- a good idea also borrowed from *IgorPro(tm)*.

+  - The ability to modularly "blend into" a Unix environment, manipulate `IBW` data files (...or possibly others; interface is easily extensible) without the need to load / write large, opaque, binary data files (think *IgoroPro(tm)'s* `PXP` files) which cannot be manipulated except by a single, monolithic system.
+    This is arguably one of the most powerful features of *Paul*; in fact, *Paul* was extensively used in scientific day-to-day business within Unix `Makefile` setups to automatically generate graphs from data files and lot specifitation scripts.

 Data visualization and interaction: